 So it's well worth keeping it protected, and being an iPhone there's you're not lacking for choices.
 Accessory makers everywhere have their own iPhone SE 2020 cases, so there's something out there for everyone.
 Whether you're happy with cheap TPU, prefer a classy leather finish, or something more solid to make sure nothing's going to damage it, our list of the best iPhone SE cases will have something that'll suit you.

 What are the best iPhone SE 2020 cases?

-Oh, and one more thing: Because the iPhone SE shares the exact same dimensions of the iPhone 8 (and the iPhone 7 before that), you can use the same old cases that fit those devices on Apple's latest budget iPhone.
+Better still you don't even need to go out and buy a dedicated iPhone SE case, because it shares the exact same dimensions of the iPhone 8 (and the iPhone 7 before that), So you can use the same old cases that fit those devices on Apple's latest budget iPhone.
 In fact, many case makers are merely reselling their old models with a new label as a result of this.
 Still, this is great news for customers, because it means you can save some cash by opting for an older iPhone case that's already been discounted after sitting on the shelves for a few years.

 The best iPhone SE 2020 cases right now

 Apple offers two cases for the iPhone SE: A silicone case, which costs $35, and the leather option you see here, which costs $10 more.
 Apple's silicone cases always look nice when you get them, though they're also prone to wearing down very fast, with the soft-touch outer layer becoming gradually stickier over time before chipping off in frequently-touched areas.
 That was my experience when I had the same case for my iPhone 7 a few years back, and a cursory browsing of Reddit demonstrates I wasn't not alone.